 What is the Sheep and Goat Judgment All About?

-Since these are all non-Christians and it’s certain at this point that Jesus is Lord—because he has literally returned to the earth, taken authority of the situation, and is now standing before them and judging them—the criteria Christ will use at this judgment is not the gospel (which will be preached during the Tribulation via the 144,000 Hebrew evangelists and their converts, not to mention an angel, as Revelation 14:6 shows).
-Those designated “sheep” at this judgment will receive eternal life via spiritual rebirth (just like us today) and will be allowed to enter the Millennium—as mortals—because they assisted persecuted/needy believers during the Tribulation, which will include the aforementioned 144,000 and their millions of converts.
+Since these are all unbelievers and it’s certain at this point that Jesus is Lord—because he has literally returned to the Earth, taken authority of the situation, and is now judging them—the criteria Christ will use at this judgment is not the gospel (which will be preached during the Tribulation via the 144,000 Hebrew evangelists and their converts, not to mention an angel, as Revelation 14:6 shows).
+Those designated “sheep” at this judgment will receive eternal life via spiritual rebirth (just like us today) and will be allowed to enter the Millennium — as mortals — because they assisted persecuted/needy believers during the Tribulation, which will include the aforementioned 144,000 and their millions of converts.

-Not being part of the one-world Babylonian system, these believers will naturally face hunger, thirst, outcast status, need for clothes/shelter and unjust imprisonment.
-Christ will judge the living nations as to how they treated him—his body—during the Tribulation.
+Not being part of the one-world Babylonian system, these believers during the Tribulation will naturally face hunger, thirst, outcast status, need for clothes/shelter and unjust imprisonment.
+Christ will judge the living nations as to how they treated him — his body — during the Tribulation.
 This is in line with the “cup of cold water” principle: